June 29, 2020

 The Academy and AMA note that marginalized and minoritized populations already were far more likely to experience food insecurity – a lack of access to sufficient quantities of affordable, nutritious food.
 Many diet-related chronic conditions, including obesity, type 2 diabetes, heart disease, stroke and some cancers, share with COVID-19 many of the same socially determining factors that impact the health of communities.
 Marginalized and minoritized populations have long faced chronic disease health disparities due to socioeconomic inequalities and reduced access to health care, healthful foods and safe places to be active.

 "Investment in SNAP has been shown to reduce food insecurity, health care utilization and costs, while improving health outcomes" said AMA President Susan R. Bailey, M.D.
-"On average, adults participating in SNAP incur a 25-percent reduction in health care costs compared to their non-participating counterparts over a 12-month period; an increase in SNAP will further these health care savings.
+"On average, adults participating in SNAP incur a 25% reduction in health care costs compared to their non-participating counterparts over a 12-month period; an increase in SNAP will further these health care savings.
 Increasing SNAP funding and the benefits to families would ensure more Americans have access to healthful foods and address health inequities.
 In addition, this would also provide funding that is returned immediately into the economy in support of local businesses and agriculture."

 The Academy and AMA urge the Senate to quickly pass the next stimulus spending bill.
 Americans need help now keeping food on the table and Congress should act now to increase the investment in SNAP.